Springfield, Illinois, Saturday, July 30th, 2017

 Many considered their courtship and marriage a poor fit: Mary had grown up with all of the advantages of wealth while Abraham very much did not.
 But she, like many others once they got to know him, was impressed enough with his intelligence and character that his long background of debt and poverty didn’t seem to deter her much.
 But married life with Abraham was not always so easy for Mary.
 It wasn’t just that she had to learn to cook and to perform many of the household duties that the team of domestics at her parents’ house used to take care of.
 Over time, as Abraham became a more financially successful lawyer and then politician, they enjoyed a much more comfortable middle-class lifestyle and Mary had money to spend on her household and personal effects again.
 But Abraham was notoriously ‘deficient in those little links which make up the chain of a woman’s happiness,’ as one of his prior sweethearts observed, and often much less demonstrative of his feelings than Mary would wish.

 Yet especially during the early and middle years of their marriage, despite Lincoln’s law partner and eventual biographer William H. Herndon‘s many negative portrayals, the couple were very loving, respectful, and supportive of one another.
 Yes, they quarreled at times; both of them were moody, willful people.
 When angered, Mary would vent her frustrations but Abraham would bottle his up and withdraw, which, no doubt, sometimes made matters worse.
 Abraham may have had to put up with a lot sometimes, but at least for much of their marriage, Mary had to put up with more.
-She had a lot more character and a lot less selfishness and vanity than Herndon and many others later gave her credit for later.
+She had a lot more character and a lot less selfishness and vanity than Herndon and many others later gave her credit for.
 After all, this was a woman who gave up a life of ease and wealth to marry an awkward-with-women, undemonstrative, unromantic, funny-looking guy of little means and few signs of promise besides his intelligence and charisma.
 She ended up with a faithful and hardworking but often absentee husband and father as he went out on the law circuit sometimes for weeks at a time, laying most of the household burdens on her shoulders.
 Their children were hard to deal with too: Mary and Abraham could not agree on a consistent method of discipline so they mostly gave it up, to the dismay of Lincoln’s colleagues at his law office and the White House since he’d sometimes bring his rambunctious kids to work.

-Later on, the heartbreak at losing two of her children by the time she left the White House and the strain of public life took their toll on Mary.
+Later on, the heartbreak of losing two of her children by the time she left the White House and the strain of public life took their toll on Mary.
 Mary was outspoken and decisive, and Victorian America was not yet accepting of such overt displays of will and opinion by women, especially by the First Lady, expected to be a model of decorum, of womanly modesty and restraint.
 But Mary would have none of it, and she made many enemies with her cutting wit, sarcasm, and displays of temper.
 She stood up for herself, not always gracefully, and this did not make her popular.
 Mary’s emotions, her depressions and passionate outbursts, became more volatile and frequent over time, and the Lincolns’ relationship was often more severely strained than ever.
-But although they very different ways of expressing themselves, Mary and Abraham shared the sources of their pain and remained as supportive of one another as they knew how to be, and loyal to one another, for the rest of their lives.
+But although they had very different ways of expressing themselves, Mary and Abraham shared the sources of their pain and remained as supportive of one another as they knew how to be, and loyal to one another, for the rest of their lives.

 We complete the tour of the house and I zigzag north and west, returning to central downtown Springfield.
 I had confirmed the location of a few more sites in my research this morning, and in books and maps I found at the Lincoln Home Visitor Center while I was waiting for the tour to begin.
 The next site I visit is on 4th St, just north of Adams St, on the east side.
 There’s only a parking lot here now, where used to stand a modest three-room frame house.
 Search as I may, there seems to be no photo of the house, or, as the historical plaque at the site describes it, cottage.
 The Lincolns and their infant son Robert moved here in the fall of 1843.
 They didn’t want to raise their children in a bustling hotel, though the Globe Tavern was a nice enough place for a young couple, so they moved into the best home they could afford until Lincoln’s practice began bringing in enough money again for something better.
 They were here only about a year before they moved into their permanent home on 8th St.